zoxjs/zox-plugins/Readme.md

 }
 ```

-Scan the entire project, a directory, a .js file or just a single class:
+Scan the entire project, a directory, a .js file or just a single class or function:

 ```js
 const pluginDiscovery = new PluginDiscovery();